rakhimov/scram/README.rst

 Git Submodules
 ==============

-Some dependencies are provided with git submodules (e.g., Google Test).
+Some dependencies are provided with git submodules (e.g., Catch2).
 In order to initialize all the submodules, this repository must be cloned recursively with ``git clone --recursive``, or the following commands must be executed after a normal clone.